 Girls seem to be conditioned to avoid taking risks and making mistakes.
 Yet many psychologists believe that risk taking, failure, and perseverance are essential to confidence-building.

 It’s a vicious cycle – girls lose confidence, so they quit competing, and thereby lose out on the best way to regain it.

 I found the definition of “confidence” in this article very interesting.
 According to the authors, confidence is not just feeling good about yourself.
 Confidence is having the belief that I am able to succeed, and then moving into action as a result.
 Of course, courage and persistence may be needed as well, but having confidence is key.
 When I take action, I in turn strengthen my belief that I am able to succeed.
 And so confidence begins to accumulate—through hard work, success, and even failure.

 When we have low confidence, the result is inaction.
 When women don’t act, when we hesitate because we aren’t sure, we hold ourselves back.
 But when we do act, even if it’s because we’re forced to, studies have shown that we perform just as well as men do.

 So the key finding is that to become more confident, women need to stop thinking so much and just act.
 I would add that we need to have a system in place that allows us to deal with mistakes and failures that will inevitably happen: Engaging in positive self-talk and acknowledging yourself daily, practicing self-compassion and surrounding yourself with positive support.

 Once we have a practice in place that allows us to take action again and again and keep on going when mistakes and failures arise, we can continually build our confidence.

-Manuela loves helping smart and creative women bring more balance, happiness and success into their lives through Professional Life Coaching!
+Manuela loves helping smart and creative women bring more balance, happiness and success into their lives through Professional Coaching!